ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

-1. If the client doesn’t join the domain and you plan to use PowerShell mode of SUT control adapter, add SUT machine to the TrustedHosts configuration setting to ensure WinRM client can process remote calls against SUT machine.
+1. If the client doesn’t join the domain and you plan to use PowerShell mode of SUT control adapter, add SUT machine to the TrustedHosts configuration setting to ensure the WinRM client can process remote calls against SUT machine.

 1. Add a firewall rule to allow the TCP protocol for port 80.